paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Drawbacks

-The only drawback I’ve found so far is a complexity of initial setup.
+The only drawback I’ve found so far is a complexity of the initial setup.
 It’s not that easy to understand the Icinga point of view on monitoring if you’re used to having something different like Zabbix.

 ## [Zabbix](https://www.zabbix.com/)